Television in China: 2000s

 In 2000, the Chinese government put forward a goal of promoting media amalgamation by establishing trans-regional multi-media news groups.
-It also instituted detailed regulations on media industry fund raising, foreign-funded cooperation and trans-media development.
+It also instituted detailed regulations on media industry fund-raising, foreign-funded cooperation, and trans-media development.

-The State Administration of Radio, Film, and Television (SARFT), founded at the end of 2001, integrated the resources of central-level radio, television and film industry plus those of the radio and television, Internet companies into China's biggest and strongest multi-media group covering the fields of television, Internet, publishing, advertising, etc. At the same time Chinese media industry is cooperating with overseas media groups.
+The State Administration of Radio, Film, and Television (SARFT), founded at the end of 2001, integrated the resources of the central-level radio, television, and film industry, plus those of the radio and television, Internet companies, into China's biggest and strongest multi-media group covering the fields of television, Internet, publishing, advertising, etc. At the same time, the Chinese media industry is cooperating with overseas media groups.

+On 23 June 2002, most of CCTV's channels, as well as ten provincial channels, were inaccessible on satellite to air pro-Falun Gong messages.
+Two days later, on 25 June 2002, the television transmitter in Yantai, Shandong had the signals of CCTV-1, CCTV-3, and CCTV-5 hijacked to air a message saying "Falun Gong is good".
+In Laiyang County, the signal fell for fifteen minutes.
+It was reported by the Hong Kong press that Falun Gong members intercepted the satellite using sophisticated equipment.
+The sect is outlawed in the PRC.

-By 2003, 30 overseas television networks, including Phoenix Television, Bloomberg Television, STAR TV, Eurosport, BBC World, CNBC, and China Entertainment Television had entered into China with limitations.
+By 2003, 30 overseas television networks, including Phoenix Television, Bloomberg Television, STAR TV, Eurosport, BBC World, CNBC, and China Entertainment Television, had entered China with limitations.
 At the same time, the English-language channel of CCTV entered the United States through Fox News Internet under the jurisdiction of News Corporation.

-In conformity with trends in the international television industry, CCTV has made progress in the direction of specialization, introducing three specialized channels between 2003 and 2004, CCTV-News, CCTV-Children and CCTV-Music.
+In conformity with trends in the international television industry, CCTV has made progress in the direction of specialization, introducing three specialized channels between 2003 and 2004: CCTV-News, CCTV-Children, and CCTV-Music.

-Since September 1, 2006, the Chinese government has banned foreign-produced animation between the hours of 5:00 to 8:00 P.M. on state-run television to protect struggling Chinese animation studios that have been affected by the popularity of such cartoons.
+Since September 1, 2006, the Chinese government has banned foreign-produced animation between the hours of 5:00 and 8:00 P.M. on state-run television to protect struggling Chinese animation studios that have been affected by the popularity of such cartoons.

 Despite these advances, a considerable gap remains between the eastern coastal region and the Chinese hinterland, where television sets and regional broadcasters are far less common.